 Want to take your blog to the next level?
 Check out these resources to prep your WordPress blog for continued success:

 - Recycle!
 Stop making your content strategy a one-hit wonder.
 Don’t let old content go to waste.
 Learn what you could do with previously published posts to invigorate your content strategy.

 - 8 easy ways to become a faster, more efficient blogger.
 Want to avoid writing slumps?
 Check out these tips to keep your blog prolific and engaging.

 - Google PageSpeed Insights.
 Check your blog’s page loading speed.

 - Learn how lazy loading (done right) can speed up your WordPress site’s page load time.
 Learn how to load resources on your site — only when the user needs them.

 That’s a wrap

 You did it.
-You worked your way through this guide, and now you’re armed with all the resources and knowledge you could need to start and grow a WordPress blog.
+You worked your way through this guide, and now you’re armed with all the resources and knowledge you could need to start a WordPress blog.
 Whether you decide to use one or all of the tools and advice we discussed, you’ve won.
 Take a look at all that you’ve accomplished.
 It’s pretty nice, isn’t it?

 Now that you’re ready to take your blog to the next level, check out our 5-step blogger business plan.